galaxyproject/tools-iuc/docs/guide_for_reviewers.md

 ### Scope and upstream evidence

-* [ ] Is the requested upstream version clear, and does the pull request update that exact version rather than a newer version found by automation?
+* [ ] Is the target upstream version clear, and do the pull request description and the diff agree on it?
-* [ ] Does the requested version exist in the best-practice Conda channels?
+* [ ] Does the target version exist in the best-practice Conda channels?
       Do not require its BioContainer before merge; that is checked after the update reaches the main branch.
 * [ ] Have the upstream release notes for every intervening release and the new